And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 They could have Google data that people don't like Bill and Hillary together.

-It could be that he's sick.
+It could be that he's sick, not up to it.

-Well, yeah, we know we know that.
+Well, yeah, we know that.

-Point is he's not there.
+Point is, he's not there.

 He's nowhere in sight, out of sight, out of mind.

-And of course, there's no now there is security all over traveling.
+And of course, there's no, now there is security all over traveling.

-They're in front of and behind, and probably in the van.
+They're in front of and behind and probably in the van.

 The security goes in there well in advance of Mrs. Clinton's arrival.